Richard N. Aslin

 Richard N. Aslin (born August 9, 1949) is an American psychologist.
-He is currently a Senior Scientist at Haskins Laboratories.
+He is currently a senior scientist at Haskins Laboratories and professor at Yale University.
 Until December, 2016, Dr. Aslin was William R. Kenan Professor of Brain & Cognitive Sciences and Center for Visual Sciences at the University of Rochester.
-During his time in Rochester, he was also Director of the Rochester Center for Brain Imaging and the Rochester Baby Lab.
+During his time in Rochester, he was also director of the Rochester Center for Brain Imaging and the Rochester Baby Lab.
 He had worked at the university for over thirty years, until he resigned in protest of the university's handling of a sexual harassment complaint about a junior member of his department.

 His research covers many areas, but the bulk of it concerns statistical learning, visual perception, speech perception, language development, and visual development.
 A great deal of his work focuses on understanding how higher-level cognitive representations and structures are constructed from lower-level sensory input statistics, including how acoustic variation in speech to infants yields phonologically distinct speech sound categories in adults.

 Biography

 Born in Milwaukee, Wisconsin, he graduated from Michigan State University with a Bachelor of Arts with High Honors in Psychology, in 1971.

-Aslin received his Ph.D in Child Psychology from the University of Minnesota in 1975 at the Institute of Child Development.
+Aslin received his Ph.D. in child psychology from the University of Minnesota in 1975 at the Institute of Child Development.
 His advisor was Philip Salapatek.
 He was a faculty member in the Department of Psychology at the Indiana University and a visiting researcher at the University of Washington and the University of Minnesota before joining the faculty at the University of Rochester.
-He is also the current President of the International Society for Infant Studies.
+He is also the current president of the International Society for Infant Studies.

 In 2017, Aslin and eight other plaintiffs filed a federal lawsuit against the University of Rochester for its handling of a sexual misconduct complaint.
 In 2020, the university settled the case for $9.4 million without any admission of wrongdoing, but issued a statement thanking the plaintiffs for their efforts.

 He has a wife and two sons.
 His son Tim is an actor.